rqlite/rqlite/DOC/CONSISTENCY.md

 curl -G 'localhost:4001/db/query?level=none' --data-urlencode 'q=SELECT * FROM foo'

 # Query the node, telling it simply to read the SQLite database directly.
 The read request will be successful
-# only if the node has heard from the leader no more than 1 second ago.
+# only if the node last heard from the leader no more than 1 second ago.
 curl -G 'localhost:4001/db/query?level=none&freshness=1s' --data-urlencode 'q=SELECT * FROM foo'

 # Default query options.
 The read request will be successful only if the node believes its the leader.